openwisp/openwisp-utils/docs/developer/admin-theme.rst

 <openwisp_admin_theme_links>`.

-This function is meant to be used by third party apps or OpenWISP modules which aim to extend the core look and feel of the OpenWISP theme (eg: add new menu icons).
+This function is meant to be used by third party apps or OpenWISP modules which aim to extend the core look and feel of the OpenWISP theme (e.g.: add new menu icons).

 **Syntax:**